davidwaterston/goto-matching-bracket/README.md

 ## Compatibility
-This extension has been tested and confirmed to work on Brackets versions 1.2 and later.
+This extension has been tested and confirmed to work on Brackets versions 1.2 to 1.5 inclusive.

 ## Frequently Asked Questions